Federal Prison Camp, Alderson: History

 In the 1920s, there was a shortage of federal prison space for female inmates.
 Women offenders either were given alternative punishments or were housed alone within all-male institutions.
 Prison staff and fellow inmates sexually exploited girls and women who were incarcerated in these facilities.

-Mabel Walker Willebrandt, the Assistant U.S. Attorney General, first encouraged establishment of a facility for women.
+Mabel Walker Willebrandt, then an Assistant U.S. Attorney General, first encouraged establishment of a facility for women.
 FPC Alderson, which opened on April 30, 1927, as the Federal Industrial Institute for Women, was the first federal women's prison in the United States.
 It was opened during a reform movement in the 1920s to help reform female offenders.

-The first warden, Mary B. Harris, was chosen by Mabel Willebrandt.
+The first warden, Mary B. Harris, was chosen by Willebrandt.
 Despite later bureau mythology that Alderson opened its doors with moonshining women from the hills of West Virginia, 174 women had been sent to the facility in the first year of operation before its formal November 14, 1928, opening.
-The West Virginia location was chosen as it was remote enough from major population centers that potential escapes would be less likely while it had sufficient proximity to the American capital.
+The West Virginia location was chosen as it was remote enough from major population centers to reduce potential escapes, while it was reasonably close to the U.S. capital.

-Serving as a model for prison reform at the time, it was styled after a boarding school offering education with no armed guards.
-The facility followed a reformatory model with no fenced grounds.
-The prison consisted of primarily work-oriented facilities designed for minor federal offenders.
-It originally consisted of fourteen cottages built in a horseshoe pattern on two-tiered slopes.
-The offenders segregated by race in the cottages and each building contained a kitchen and rooms for about thirty women.
 The vast majority of the women were imprisoned for drug and alcohol charges imposed during the Prohibition era.

+Esther Heffernan, a sociology professor at Edgewood College, said that throughout history the inmates included "relatives of famous mobsters and grandmotherly women who embezzled money from banks.
+You've had a real mixture."
+Hefferman added that in Alderson, which was a "not undesirable" place to be confined, the isolation from urban life could be stressful for inmates.
+She said that the inmates, "Coming from the streets of New York and D.C.", were awakened at night by crickets and frogs.

+Most of the inmates at FPC Alderson have been convicted of non-violent or white-collar crime.
+Many are in the drug program and have come from other prisons to attend the program at Alderson.